Remote Hearing Information

 Merits Hearings and Trials in ALL casetypes

-The following types of hearings will routinely be scheduled as remote hearings:
+The following types of hearings MAY or MAY NOT be scheduled as remote hearings:

 Status Conferences in all civil and family cases